Skip to main content

 Enabling minification and lazy loading in WP Rocket: toggle the checkboxes in wp-admin → WP Rocket → File Optimization / Media.
 No server config.

-Equivalent in mod_pagespeed 1.1 (nginx config, applies to all WordPress responses and anything else nginx serves):
+Then enable the filters (nginx config; applies to all WordPress responses and anything else nginx serves):

 pagespeed on;